psf/project-funding-wg/funders.md

 [The Open Source Center within the Digital Impact Alliance](http://www.osc.dial.community/grants.html) gives out grants.
 [They're interested in helping both projects that specifically target humanitarian/international development needs and upstream software that undergirds that kind of work](https://digitalimpactalliance.org/the-digital-impact-alliance-open-source-center-announces-strategic-grants-to-foster-ecosystem-change/), funding (in a past round) "Enterprise-Level Quality Improvements", "Multi-stakeholder Collaboration", "Platform Building and Generalization", "Product Consolidation", and "Managing Upstream Dependencies and Downstream Forks".
 "For as many as 5 grant awards, DIAL anticipates providing up to $900,000 USD total and up to 480 hours total of complementary in-kind technical assistance through participation in the Open Source Center program.
 This award is expected to span six months of project activity, with an option to extend."
 [They answered some questions in this OSC forum thread.](https://forum.osc.dial.community/t/strategic-grants-q-a-june-2018/335)

-Round 4 of their Catalytic Grants are now open https://www.osc.dial.community/catalytic-grant-round-4.html
+Deadline: CLOSED: Round 4 of their Catalytic Grants [have closed]( https://www.osc.dial.community/catalytic-grant-round-4.html).

-[previous] Deadline: 23 February 2020: Deadline for applicants to submit proposals

 Amount: combined cash & in-kind value of up to $15,000USD.
 “This grant includes 50 hours of consulting time from OSC experts in preparation of the above items, and $2,5000 USD to compensate for your project’s participation in interviews and/or exercises.
 The total value of the grant is $15,000 USD.”